 I’m a big fan of passive income, and like courses, eBooks are a great option.
 You only have to create them once, and you’ll continue to make money for as long as they are for sale.

-You can sell them on your own website, through Amazon or through other platforms too.
+You can sell them on your own website, through Amazon or through other online platforms too.
 It’s never been easier to create and sell eBooks.

 15. Pet Sitter

 While not technically online, their easy to use app means that you can book pet sitting jobs when they fit into your schedule.
+It’s perfect as a side hustle if you don’t have time in your schedule for a traditional job.

 Related Articles: How to Make Money Without a “Real” Job